 Step 3.
 You will find a red bubble beside the Software Update if any pending installations can boost your phone’s performance.
 Install them and restart your phone.

 Step 1.
-You need to download Dr.Fone System Repair from the official website to your Mac and install it.
-Click on the ‘System Repair’ option once you finish the installation, and the Dr.Fone System Repair application opens.
+You need to download Dr.Fone - System Repair from the official website to your computer and install it.
+Click on the ‘System Repair’ option once you finish the installation, and the Dr.Fone - System Repair application opens.

 Step 2.
-Take your device that has no sound and connect it to your Mac.
-Then choose the ‘Standard Mode’ from the 2 options displayed.
+Take your device that has no sound and connect it to your computer.
+Then choose ‘Standard Repair’ mode from the 2 options displayed.

 Step 3.
 Dr.Fone then tries to detect your phone.
-Once that is done, you will have to enter the details about the model of your phone.
-After that, click on ‘Start to proceed.
+Once that is done, you will have to confirm the details about the model of your phone.
+After that, click on "Download" to proceed.

 Step 4.
-The repair will be initiated without any further delay.
+The firmware will be downloaded without any further delay.
 The only reason that won’t happen is when Dr.Fone fails to recognize your device.
 If this happens, follow the prompts on the screen to enter DFU mode.

 This must be the first thing you check when the iPhone sound is not working.
 You might have absent-mindedly pressed on the silent icon in the Control Center, or the way you handle your phone might have caused the silent option to be enabled.
 How does that happen?

-There is a small button to the side of your phone, and that is responsible for setting your phone on ring mode or silent mode.
-When the red or orange-colored line is visible near this button, it means your phone is silent.
+There is a small button on the side of your phone, and that is responsible for setting your phone on ring mode or silent mode.
+When the red or orange-colored line is visible near this button or you see the "Silent Mode is On", it means your phone is silent.
 It would help if you had this silent button towards the screen, which means the phone will ring or the sound will be out.
 This button might end up being pressed or moved when you place your phone in the pockets or bags.
 So, it should be the first thing that you should be looking out for.